fledge-iot/fledge-filter-asset/docs/index.rst

 Asset Rules
 -----------

 The asset rules are an array of JSON requires **rules** as an array of objects which define the asset name to which the rule is applied and an action.
+Rules on an asset will be executed in the exact order defined in the JSON array.
 Actions can be one of

   - **include**: The asset should be forwarded to the output of the filter